tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 understand many of the features and limitations of SnappyHexMesh.
 Some of those include:

+* **SnappyHexMesh works by far best with perfect cubic background mesh** (without grading).
+If you need flattened or elongated cells, you can use `transformPoints` command after mesh generation to scale the mesh.
+You need to scale the surface geometry accordingly prior to mesh generation in that case, to get correct final geometry for the mesh.
+* **Provide surface geometry/definitions for ALL boundary surfaces** for SnappyHexMesh, otherwise snapping may not work properly.
+If you insist on using patches existing in the background mesh, then be aware that the surface geometry must not overlap with the patches in the background mesh (cutting in perpendicular direction is OK).
+* **Patch types for SnappyHexMesh** must be either **patch** or **wall**.
+  If you need other patch types, change the type in the `boundary` file after mesh generation.
+* **Surface mesh quality is important**.
+Surface meshes exported from 3D CAD tools are typically "dirty" (contain quality issues or outright errors).
+If surface mesh has issues, then the resulting mesh likely has issues, e.g. snapping problems arise.
 * **SnappyHexMesh is a very complex automatic mesh generation tool**, with more than 50 settings available for the user to modify.
 The effect of changing a parameter value often depends on the value of